michaelsjanzen/pugmill-community/GUIDE.md

 ## Sprint 1: The Core Engine
 **Goal:** Initialize the environment, database, and the Hook system.

-**Prompt to give the Agent:**
+**Prompt to give the Agent:**Read AGENT.md and package.json.
-> "Read `AGENT.md` and `package.json`.
 First, install the dependencies.
-Then, create the Drizzle schema in `src/lib/db/schema.ts` with tables for 'posts' (id, title, content, slug, authorId, createdAt) and 'settings' (key, value).
-Finally, implement the `HookManager` in `src/lib/hooks.ts` as described in our architecture."
+Then, create the Drizzle schema in src/lib/db/schema.ts using the provided blueprint.
+Crucially, create src/lib/db/index.ts to initialize the database connection using the pg driver and the DATABASE_URL environment variable.
+Finally, implement the HookManager in src/lib/hooks.ts and verify the database connection is active.

 ---